freyadam/neural_lib/README.md

 All dependencies are provided in the `extern` folder for ease of use.

+As a sidenote, to make Eigen folder header-only its structure was changed a bit.
+Naturally, some files were left out but also files were moved around.
+So the addresses to files in used folder and the addresses in original project may not correspond.

 ## Usage

 The precise usage depends on the use case.
 By default, project is compiled as a dynamical library in the `bin` directory using the `make all` command.